A divisionDivision No. 515 · Tuesday, 28 April 2026· Commons· Asylum

 Voting No meant

-Oppose the regulations as inadequate or harmful — either because they do not go far enough to deter illegal immigration, or because they remove support from vulnerable people without granting asylum seekers the right to work.
+Oppose the regulations as inadequate or harmful — either because they risk pushing vulnerable people into destitution and onto already-stretched local services without granting asylum seekers the right to work, or because they do not go far enough in deterring abuse of the system.

 § 01Who voted how.332 voting Members · 315 absent